 Bill Gross raised the percentage of Treasuries held in his flagship fund to 30 percent in January, the most since July, after advising investors to purchase five- year Treasuries and inflation-indexed debt amid monetary policy.

-The world’s biggest manager of bond funds increased the proportion of U.S. government and Treasury debt in Pacific Investment Management Co.’s $285.6 billion Total Return Fund (PTTRX) from 26 percent of assets in December, according to a report on the company’s website.
+The world’s biggest manager of bond funds increased the proportion of U.S. government and Treasury debt in Pacific Investment Management Co.’s $285.6 billion Total Return Fund (PTTRX:US) from 26 percent of assets in December, according to a report on the company’s website.
 Gross cut mortgages holdings to 37 percent, the lowest since August 2011 after holding 42 percent in December.
 Newport Beach, California-based Pimco doesn’t comment directly on monthly changes in its portfolio holdings.